9963 St. Jakob in Defereggen

-The new playground and tourist attraction 2350 meters above sea level
+The playground and tourist attraction 2350 meters above sea level.

 Remarkable animals live at the Ochsenlacke on the Mooseralm high up in the mountains of the Defereggental.
 They are the guardians of the water - river trout, dipper, dragonfly, Alpine newt and common frog.
 They feel particularly comfortable up here.
 Rumour has it that they once came here with an ark.
 Remains of that ark now serve as a panoramic pulpit with a wonderful view of the Defereggental and Hohe Tauern National Park.
 Down at the Ochsenlacke, unique, oversized animal figures invite children and those young at heart to learn more about the guardians of the water in a playful way.

 The giant wooden play equipment is arranged around the small mountain lake and modelled on the guardians of the water.
 They are just waiting to be discovered by you.
 WALU the water flea will tell you exciting things about the guardians of water.
-If you can answer all the quiz questions correctly at the end, a surprise is waiting for you in the Mooseralm.
+If you can answer all the quiz questions correctly at the end, a surprise is waiting for you in the tourist information Defereggental.

 The short stop at the play stations, the beautiful hike around the lake or a side trip to the nearby Leppleskofel (2,811 m) make the panorama play arena at the Ochsenlacke in the hiking area of the St. Jakob cable cars in Defereggental a worthwhile excursion destination for young and old.

 Salmo - the trout: